 2.5 Web installer

 To create a new Azure web project, run the Kentico CMS Web Installer.
-This can either be done directly after completing the initial setup wizard or by running WebInstaller.exe from the Bin folder in your installation directory.
+You can either do that directly after completing the initial setup wizard or by running WebInstaller.exe from the Bin folder of your installation directory.